Deducteam/isabelle_dedukti/README.md

     diff -urNx '*~' -x '*.orig' $path_to_unpatched_Isabelle_dir/src/HOL $path_to_patched_Isabelle_dir/src/HOL > HOL.patch
     ```

-  * **Deleting the Isabelle databases**

-    If something goes wrong, you may delete the databases (which means the proof terms will be rebuilt anew).
-    To delete the database for session $session, do:

-    ```bash
-    make SESSION=$session clean-build
-    ```

-    To delete the database for each session in $sessions along with all files that have already been generated, do:

-    ```bash
-    make SESSIONS=$sessions clean-sessions
-    ```

 ## How to make Isabelle record proofs?

-Isabelle theories are built within sessions, and sessions to be translated by isabelle_dedukti must be defined in a file named `ROOT`.
+Isabelle theories are defined within Isabelle [sessions](https://isabelle.in.tum.de/website-Isabelle2021-1/dist/library/Doc/System/Sessions.html), and sessions must be defined in a file named `ROOT`.
+A session can extend another session.
-(By default, isabelle_dedukti looks at the examples directory for a ROOT file, so one can always add session definitions in examples/ROOT.
-Otherwise, if a user wishes to use their own ROOT file located in $root_dir, they should always add ROOT_DIR=$root_dir to `make` calls)

-To export proofs from Isabelle so that they can be translated to Dedukti or Lambdapi afterwards, users need to use the following options in the definition of their session:
+To export proofs from Isabelle so that they can be translated to Dedukti or Lambdapi afterwards, users need to use the following options in the definition of their sessions:

 ```
 export_theory,export_proofs,record_proofs=2
 ```

-For instance, the following session builds the session HOL with proof recording:
+For instance, the following code defines a session `HOL_wp` extending the builtin session `Pure` for exporting the proofs of the theory file `HOL/Complex_Main.thy`:
 ```
 session HOL_wp in HOL_wp = Pure +
   options [strict_facts,export_theory,export_proofs,record_proofs=2]